tdwg/website/conferences/2023/session-list/index.md

 The CARE Principles (Collective Benefit, Authority to Control, Responsibility, and Ethics) for Indigenous data governance  provide an important framework for ensuring that Indigenous and marginalized communities have control over the data they collect, data where they are the subject, or data collected in their territories (Carroll et al. 2020).
 Implementing the CARE Principles, alongside the FAIR Principles (Findable, Accessible, Interoperable, and Reusable), can minimize harm and maximize benefits to Indigenous and marginalized communities by accommodating past power and decision-making imbalances in the use of data.
 The data management community has an ethical responsibility to protect the intellectual rights of Indigenous knowledge holders.
 The entire biodiversity community would benefit from giving apt recognition to past and present power differentials between colonising and Indigenous cultures in data and knowledge exchange.
 This session will present the CARE principles and give examples of how they have been implemented around the world.
 We seek to increase our understanding of how CARE is being implemented, create a space for discussing approaches for applying CARE to biodiversity data, and bolster our ability to support Indigenous data sovereignty.

 {:id="sym05"}
-### SYM 05 AI Contributions to biodiversity data & data standardisation: Opportunities and challenges
+### SYM05 AI Contributions to biodiversity data & data standardisation: Opportunities and challenges

 Session type
 : Symposium (unsolicited presentations considered)